 Sound detection lets you set the sensitivity, so things like passing cars can be ignored, but someone smashing open your door or talking will be detected.
-You can also capture sound along with video - but it's one-way only, with no option to talk back.
+You can also capture sound along with video - and you can talk back via you phone through the small speaker on the camera.

 The Hive View is designed to monitor, detect and alert.
 As we've said, it can recognise people, which is the setting we chose.
 We had a few false alarms, but on the whole, it will ignore pets moving around the room and save the notifications for when it actually sees a person.